-

 - Local

-The City of Holdfast Bay has responsibilities under various legislation including but not limited to the Planning, Development and Infrastructure Act, South Australian Public Health Act and Dog and Cat Management Act, etc. The council also has the power to make its own by-laws.
+The City of Holdfast Bay has responsibilities under various legislation, including, but not limited to, the Planning, Development, and Infrastructure Act, the South Australian Public Health Act, and the Dog and Cat Management Act.
+The council also has the power to make its by-laws.

 Local Government